Otabekovna1805/Fotima0518/README.md

+ 💫 About me:
 - 👋 Hi, I’m Fotima
+- 👩🏼‍🎓 I'm study at PDP Acedemy
-- 🪐 I’m interested creat mobile application
+- 🪐 I’m interested creat mobile applications
 - 📝 I’m currently learning Flutter
-- 🔎 I’m currently learning in English
+- 🔎 I’m currently learning English
 - 🤝 I’m looking to collaborate on Flutter project
+- 💬 Ask me about: Flutter, OOP(Object Oriented Programming), Dart or the questions you are interested in
 - 📫 How to reach me: Tashkent

 <!---